navid-ahrary/AZ-104/az-204/08-acr.md

 - Handling event-driven processing
 - Running microservices

-### Azure Container Apps environments:
+### Azure Container Apps environments

 Individual container apps are deployed to a single Container Apps environment, which acts as a secure boundary around groups of container apps.
 Container Apps in the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace.
 You might provide an existing virtual network when you create an environment.

-### Reasons to deploy container apps to the same environment include situations when you need to:
+### Reasons to deploy container apps to the same environment include situations when you need to

 - Manage related services
 - Deploy different applications to the same virtual network